NathanRibeiroC/FRONTEND-REFERENCE/README.md

 IMPORTANT: CAN ONLY BE USED INSIDE FUNCTIONAL COMPONENTS
            CAN REF ANY HTML ELEMENT
-           IT IS NOT RECOMMENDED USING REF TO MANIPULATE THE DOM
+           IT IS NOT RECOMMENDED USING REF TO MANIPULATE THE DOM RECOMMEND TO READ VALUES, STATE CAN BE UNNECESSARY CODE MAYBE

 Connect variable with DOM element, will attribute to a variable an object that represents a DOM element.